typegoose/typegoose/docs/guides/quick-start-guide.md

   this.isKitten = this.age < 1
 })
 @post<KittenClass>('save', (kitten) => {
   console.log(kitten.isKitten ?
-"We have a kitten here." : "We have a big kitty here.")
+'We have a kitten here.' : 'We have a big kitty here.')
 })
 class KittenClass {
   @prop()